flxai/pyceau/README.md

 [Day and night](https://en.wikipedia.org/wiki/Day_and_Night_(cellular_automaton)) | 3678/34678

 ### Stumbled upon
-The following rules have been randomly found by either a friend or myself.
+The following rules have been randomly found or at least partly crafted by either a friend or myself.
 Flicker of rules marked with + can be filtered, flicker of rules with - cannot.
 = works sometimes.
 Numbers indicate a preferred filter mode given `--flicker-mode`.